Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-Finally, we applied the NRDC$^{\prime}$ method to multiscale human connectome networks at five anatomical resolutions~\cite{Zheng2020geometric}, labeled as $l=0,1,2,3,4$.
+Exploring the self-similarity of networks during the reduction process is of significant value for predicting their critical dynamic characteristics.
+For instance, we apply the NRDC$_{+}^{\prime}$ method to predict the spreading dynamics and information flow of the human connectome networks (at five anatomical resolutions~\cite{Zheng2020geometric}, labeled as $l=0,1,2,3,4$).
 These resolutions correspond to approximately 1014, 462, 233, 128, and 82 nodes, respectively.
 Our goal is to determine whether the method could reproduce empirical observation results.
 We first investigate the spreading dynamics of these five connectome networks at different resolutions.
-The results show that the networks at different scales exhibit highly similar spreading dynamics behaviors, as shown in Fig.~\ref{Fig:11}.
-Next, we applied the NRDC$^{\prime}$ method to the highest-resolution network ($l=0$) to obtain four subnetworks with the same number of nodes as the networks labeled $l=1,2,3,4$.
-Notably, the predictions from the NRDC$^{\prime}$ method show a striking consistency with empirical observations, as illustrated in Fig.~\ref{Fig:12}.
-Additionally, similar phenomena are also observed for the partition function, as shown in Fig.~S37.
+The results show that the networks at different scales exhibit highly similar spreading dynamics behaviors, as indicated by the symbols in Figures~\ref{Fig:8}(a) and (b).
+Next, we applied the NRDC$_{+}^{\prime}$ method to the highest-resolution network ($l=0$) to obtain four subnetworks with the same number of nodes as the networks labeled $l=1,2,3,4$.
+Notably, the predictions from the NRDC$_{+}^{\prime}$ method show a striking consistency with empirical observations, as illustrated by the solid lines in Figures~\ref{Fig:8}(a) and (b).
+Additionally, similar phenomena are also observed for the partition function, as shown in Figure~\ref{Fig:9}.

+In future studies, the findings of this study can also give rise to numerous applications.
+Here, we present three possible application examples:

+\textbf{Rapid evaluation of infectious disease prevention and control strategies~\cite{Ritter2017}.} In reality, urban population contact networks (such as interpersonal interaction networks formed by communities, transportation networks, and workplaces) are extremely large-scale, with the number of nodes reaching millions or even tens of millions.
+Directly simulating disease transmission on the original network to evaluate the effectiveness of prevention and control measures (e.g., lockdown scope, vaccination rate) often faces issues of high computational cost and slow iteration speed.
+By leveraging the self-similarity of reduced networks, the original network can be simplified into smaller ``miniature networks'' that retain consistent transmission characteristics.
+Through rapid simulation of key indicators (such as infection peaks, duration, and final infection scale) under different prevention and control strategies on these miniature networks, it becomes feasible to efficiently screen out optimal strategies, providing decision support for public health authorities.